+Option Value

+ASR_Timeout Common values for this option include:

+2 minutes

+5 minutes

+10 minutes

+15 minutes

+20 minutes

+30 minutes

+This option defines the ASR timeout.

+ASR_Pager_Status Possible values for this option include:

+Enabled COM1

+Enabled COM2

+Disabled

-ASR_Timeout Common values for this option include: 2 minutes 5 minutes 10 minutes 15 minutes 20 minutes 30 minutes This option defines the ASR timeout.
-ASR_Pager_Status Possible values for this option include: Enabled COM1 Enabled COM2 Disabled This option defines whether pager forwarding for ASR is enabled or disabled and which COM port is used for forwarding.
+This option defines whether pager forwarding for ASR is enabled or disabled and which COM port is used for forwarding.

 ASR_Pager_Dial_String This option defines a 60-character dial string.

 ASR_Pager_Message This option defines an eight-character pager message string.

+Thermal_Shutdown Possible values for this option include:

+Enabled

+Disabled

+This option defines whether ASR thermal shutdown is enabled or disabled.

+IMD String Configuration

-Thermal_Shutdown Possible values for this option include: Enabled Disabled This option defines whether ASR thermal shutdown is enabled or disabled.
-Integrated Management Display (IMD)) String Configuration Server_Name1 This option defines two lines of 15 characters each for the IMD server name string.
+Server_Name1 This option defines two lines of 15 characters each for the IMD server name string.

 Server_Asset1 This option defines two lines of 17 characters each for the IMD server asset tag string.

 Server_OS1 This option defines three lines of 15 characters each for the IMD server primary operating system string.

-Server_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD text string.
+Option Value Server_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD text string.
 Admin_Name1 This option defines two lines of 15 characters each for the IMD administrator name string.
 Admin_Phone1 This option defines two lines of 15 characters each for the IMD administrator phone number string.
 Admin_Pager1 This option defines two lines of 15 characters each for the IMD administrator pager number string.
 Admin_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD administrator text string.
 Service_Name1 This option defines two lines of 15 characters each for the IMD service name string.

-Option Value Service_Phone1 This option defines two lines of 15 characters each for the IMD service phone number string.
+Service_Phone1 This option defines two lines of 15 characters each for the IMD service phone number string.
 Service_Pager1 This option defines two lines of 15 characters each for the IMD service pager number string.
 Service_Misc1 This option defines two lines of 15 characters each for a miscellaneous IMD service text string.
-ROM-Based Setup Utility (R BSU) Configuration RBSU_Language This option is only for servers that support RBSU.
-Possible values for this option include: English French German Italian Japanese Spanish This option defines the language used by the ROM-Based Setup Utility.
-CMOS Configuration Diskette_Boot Possible values for this option include: Enabled Disabled This option defines whether the diskette boot option is enabled or disabled.
-NumLock Possible values for this option include: On Off This option defines whether the keyboard NumLock key is on or off.
-Post_F1_Prompt Possible values for this option include: Enabled Disabled Delayed This option defines whether the system enables the user to access BIOS setup routines through the F1 key during system boot.
-Post_Speedup Possible values for this option include: Enabled Disabled This option defines whether all POST routines run by the system on boot or if a subset of routines is run instead, enabling a quicker boot process.
+RBSU Configuration RBSU_Language This option is only for servers that support RBSU.
+Possible values for this option include: English French German Italian Japanese Spanish This option defines the language used by RBSU.

+Option Value

+Embedded_Virtual_Disk Possible values for this option include:

+Enabled

+Disabled

+This option provides a virtual drive B: diskette image used to assist in .NET installations.

+.NET_Optimization The default value for this option is Generic.

+Avoid modifying the value of this option.

+CMOS Configuration

+Diskette_Boot Possible values for this option include:

+Enabled

+Disabled

+This option defines whether the diskette boot option is enabled or disabled.

+NumLock Possible values for this option include:

+• On

+• Off

+This option defines whether the keyboard NumLock key is on or off.

+Post_F1_Prompt Possible values for this option include:

+Enabled

+Disabled

+Delayed

+This option defines whether the system enables the user to access BIOS setup routines through the F1 key during system boot.

+Post_Speedup Possible values for this option include:

+Enabled

+Disabled

+This option defines whether all POST routines run by the system on boot or if a subset of routines is run instead, enabling a quicker boot process.